alexandre-abrioux/alexandre-abrioux/README.md

 ## :house: Hi there! <img src="https://raw.githubusercontent.com/alexandre-abrioux/alexandre-abrioux/master/wave.gif" width="30px">

 I'm Alex, from France, software architect at [Request](https://www.request.finance/)—a crypto payments solution for businesses—and currently living in Paris.

-#### 🚀 Projects
-You’ll find here a mix of personal projects and contributions to open-source repositories.
-Each represents a step in my journey of continuous learning and passion for coding.
+You'll find here a mix of personal projects and contributions to open-source repositories, which represent steps in my journey of continuous learning and my passion for coding.

 #### 🤝 Let's Connect
 I'm always open to discussing new projects, ideas, or opportunities for collaboration.
 Feel free to reach out via [LinkedIn]!